abhisheksaharaja/Flight_Price_Prediction_ML_Project/README.md

 - Clustering:
-        KMeans algorithm is used to create clusters in the preprocessed data.
+        KMeans algorithm is used to find clusters in preprocessed data.
 To select optimum number of clusters.
         ![Cluster](https://user-images.githubusercontent.com/76595524/148057837-4e376515-11c4-4833-a814-5c5f3d48c768.png)

 - Find best Madel: